On a Connes Fusion Approach to Finite Index Extensions of Conformal Nets

 \section{Introduction}

-Q-systems ($\approx$ $C^*$-Frobenius algebras) were introduced by Longo \cite{Lon94} and are powerful tools for the study of local and non-local finite index extensions of conformal nets, full and boundary conformal field theory, and defects \cite{LR95,KL04,KLPR07,LR04,LR09,CKL13,BKR15,BKLR15,BKLR16,BDH19}.
+Q-systems ($\approx$ $C^*$-Frobenius algebras) were introduced by Longo \cite{Lon94} and are powerful tools for the study of local and non-local finite index extensions of conformal nets, full and boundary conformal field theory, and defects \cite{LR95,KL04,KLPR07,LR04,LR09,CKL13,BKL15,BKLR15,BKLR16,BDH19}.
 Finite index extensions of conformal nets were investigated mainly in the framework of DHR (Doplicher-Haag-Roberts \cite{DHR71,DHR74}) superselection theory \cite{FRS89,FRS92}, but not often in the Connes fusion setting \cite{Con80,Sau83,Was98,BDH17}.
-Though the Connes fusion approach to extensions of factors is well established (cf. for instance \cite{Mas97,Yuan19,GY20,CHPJP21}), its generalization to extensions of \emph{nets of factors} (for instance, extensions of conformal nets) is not straightforward.
+Though the Connes fusion approach to extensions of factors is well established (cf. for instance \cite{Mas97,Yuan19,GY20,CHPJP21}), its generalization to extensions of \textit{nets of factors} (for instance, extensions of conformal nets) is not straightforward.

 It is a main goal of this article to give detailed proofs of some basic results on the relationship between $C^*$-Frobenius algebras and finite index extensions of conformal nets in the Connes fusion framework.
-Moreover, the results we shall prove are slightly more general than those already exist in the literature: we do not assume the conformal nets are completely rational; our study is not limited to dualizable representations; the extensions are not assumed to be irreducible; M\"obius covariance is assumed only for the smaller net $\mc A$ but not for the extension $\mc B$ or for the $\mc A$-modules.
-Indeed, the only finiteness condition we assume is that of the extension $\mc A\subset\mc B$.
+Moreover, the results we shall prove are slightly more general than those already exist in the literature.
+Specifically: \begin{itemize} \item We do not assume the conformal nets are completely rational. \item Our study is not limited to dualizable representations. \item The extensions are not assumed to be irreducible. \item M\"obius covariance is assumed only for the smaller net $\mc A$, but not initially for the (finite index) extension $\mc B$; rather, it will be shown to hold as a consequence (see Thm. \ref{lb5} and \ref{lb11}). \end{itemize} Indeed, the only finiteness condition we assume is that of the extension $\mc A\subset\mc B$.